Sununu nominates his lawyer to become AG

-CONCORD – John Formella, the governor’s legal counsel, will be nominated as the next attorney general at Wednesday’s Executive Council meeting, according to Gov. Chris Sununu.
+CONCORD -- Gov. Chris Sununu plans to nominate his legal counsel, John Formella, as the state's next attorney general at today's [Wednesday’s] Executive Council meeting.

 If confirmed, the Portsmouth lawyer will replace Gordon J. MacDonald, whom Sununu will swear in Thursday as the next chief justice of the New Hampshire Supreme Court.

-Formella, 34, has held the job as the governor's office lawyer since Sununu first took office in January 2017.
+Formella, 34, has represented the governor's office since Sununu took over in January 2017.

 “John has built excellent relationships with state leaders that will enable him to transition smoothly into the role of attorney general, and his experience in both the public and private sectors will prove invaluable in helping lead the Department of Justice for the next four years,” Sununu said in a statement.

-A graduate of Florida State University and George Washington University Law School, Formella said he looks forward to talking with councilors about this potential new role.
+Formella, a graduate of Florida State University and George Washington University Law School, said he looks forward to talking with councilors about the job.

 “I am honored and humbled by this nomination and by the confidence the governor has placed in me,” Formella said.
 “The responsibilities of the Department of Justice are broad, and the attorney general has an immense obligation to work for the best interests of the state, protect the public, and maintain the independence of this important constitutional office.”

-Sununu said he hopes the council will vote on this nomination at its March 24 meeting.
+Sununu said he hopes the council will vote on the nomination at its March 24 meeting.

-Since January, Sununu has had all his appointments confirmed with Republicans now holding a 4-1 supermajority on the council.
+Since January, when Republicans achieved a 4-1 supermajority on the council, Sununu has had all his appointments confirmed.

 Sununu credited Formella with helping to negotiate a seven-year settlement of the state's Medicaid tax that brought financial stability to the state's health care system, working to establish the Doorway Program response to the opioid crisis and advising on efforts to combat the COVID-19 pandemic.

-Prior to joining the governor's office, Formella was in private practice at Pierce Atwood LLP, one of Northern New England's largest law firms.
+Befoe joining the governor's office, Formella was in private practice at Pierce Atwood LLP, one of northern New England's largest law firms.

-Formella would follow a long line of lawyers for the governor who have gone on to become AG.
+Formella would follow a long line of lawyers for governors who have gone on to become AG.

-Among them are the late AG Stephen Merrill who served as lawyer to Sununu’s father, ex-Gov. John H. Sununu, during the early 1980s.
+Among them are the late Stephen Merrill, who served as counsel to Sununu’s father, Gov. John H. Sununu, in the early 1980s.

-Kelly Ayotte, John Arnold and Michael Delaney also held that legal counsel post before governors named them as AG.
+Kelly Ayotte, John Arnold and Michael Delaney also held the legal counsel post before being named AG.

-State Rep. Robert Lynn, R-Windham, retired as chief justice in the summer of 2019, leaving open the high court vacancy that MacDonald has been chosen to fill.
+Robert Lynn, now a Republican state representative from Windham, retired as chief justice in the summer of 2019, leaving open the high court vacancy that MacDonald will fill.

 Mary Tenn, a veteran Manchester trial lawyer and former president of the New Hampshire Bar Association, also praised the choice.